 Masaru surviving the burning building was bullshit.
 He should have died from lack of oxygen due to inhaling too much smoke or from the building collapsing on them.
 In fact how wasn’t Narumi’s arm not burnt to ash?

-I’m conflicted as to whether to continue watching Karakuri Circus because even if i tried ignoring it’s flaws, the anime is so mediocre.
-Plus, Masaru isn’t enough to carry this show.
+I’m conflicted as to whether to continue watching Karakuri Circus because even if i tried ignoring it’s flaws, the anime is honestly mediocre.

 SOOOO UNDERRATED. i really enjoy this anime it oddly gives hunterxhunter vibes idk how but its mt opnion the story is so fit and everything is connected